 HeeJun Yang (he/him) was born and raised in the Korean Methodist tradition, and now he is the pastor of a United Methodist church in North Carolina.
 He has his BTh degree from Methodist Theological University.
 He holds an MDiv and a ThM from Duke Divinity.
 He also recently earned his PhD in Philosophy of Religion from the University of Munster.

-Ryan Wiggins (he/him) is an MDiv student at Wesley Theological Seminary and local pastor in the Baltimore-Washington Conference of the UMC.
+Ryan Wiggins (he/him) is a graduate of Wesley Theological Seminary and local pastor in the Baltimore-Washington Conference of the UMC.
 A lifelong Marylander, he has a BA in History from the University of Maryland, Baltimore County with a focus on early American Christianity.
-He is a licensed local pastor and candidate for elders order in the UMC.